 Since the program's inception, 293 entry-into-practice nurse anesthesia students have graduated from the College.
 The most recent class of DNP graduates completed the program in December 2014.
 All of these graduates received offers of employment after graduation and all passed the National Certification Examination on the first attempt.
 The attrition rate for the cohort was 6.7 percent.
 The five-year attrition rate for the program is 8.1 percent.
 In addition to the entry-into-practice graduates, 25 CRNAs with advanced standing have received DNP degrees.
 Our alumni provide clinical care in a variety of settings throughout the United States.
 Our graduates are highly recruited and are exemplary representatives of the College.

 The Baylor College of Medicine Graduate Program in Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Ave., Park Ridge, IL, 60068, (847) 655-1160.
 In May 2014, we were awarded 10 years of continued accreditation.
-The next onsite visit will be fall 2023, for a May 2024 accreditation decision.
-In addition, the College is accredited by the Southern Association of Colleges and Schools.
+Baylor College of Medicine is accredited by the SACS Commission on Colleges to award masters and doctorate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404) 679-4500 for questions about the accreditation of Baylor College of Medicine.
+Visit the College's accreditation webpage.